Rebecca Pearce, Psy.D.

 anxiety (worry or panic)

-trouble with binge or overeating patterns / body image
+binge or overeating patterns, and body image concerns

 death